G&D

 That’s the starting point, not the whole story.

 Mixed once.
 Bottled once.
+Left alone after that.

 How it tends to be taken